ultradns/terraform-provider-ultradns/docs/data-sources/probehttp.md

 * `guid` - (Optional) (String) The internal id for this probe.
 * `interval` - (Optional) (String) Length of time between probes in minutes.
-* `agents` - (Required) (String List) Locations that will be used for probing.
+* `agents` - (Optional) (String List) Locations that will be used for probing.
 The exact list must be provided if probes need to be filtered using agents.
 * `threshold` - (Optional) (Integer) The probe threshold value.
 * `pool_record` - (Optional) (String) The pool record associated with this probe.